Nicolaes Berchem (aka Nicolaes Pietersz Berchem; Niclas Berghem; Claes Berighem; Nicolaes Pietersz. Berrighem) (1621/22–1683)

-“The Resting Herd” (Le troupeau en repos), c.1652, from a series of five related plates featuring animals
+“The Resting Herd” (Le troupeau en repos), c1652, plate 3 from a series of five related plates featuring animals.

-Etching on fine laid paper trimmed at the platemark and lined on a conservator’s support sheet.
+Etching on fine laid paper trimmed at the platemark and backed with a support sheet.

 Size: (sheet) 26.5 x 21.2 cm

 Numbered in the lower right corner: "3" (signifying the third plate in the series of five.)

 Hollstein 10.III (F W H Hollstein 1949, “Dutch and Flemish etchings, engravings and woodcuts c.1450-1700”, Amsterdam); Weigel 1843 297.10 (Rudolph Weigel 1843, “Suppléments au Peintre-Graveur de Adam Bartsch, Vol.I”, Leipzig); Dutuit 1881-5 I.36.10 (Manuel E Dutuit, “de l'Amateur d'Estampes”, 4 vols, Paris); Bartsch V.260.10 (Adam Bartsch 1803, ”Le Peintre graveur”, 21 vols, Vienna); TIB 7(5).10 (260) (Walter L Strauss 1978, “The Illustrated Bartsch: Netherlandish Artists”, vol. 5. p.55)

 The British Museum offers the following description of this print: